-Tooth extraction might sound intimidating, but it’s a common dental procedure that can help protect your oral health when a tooth is too damaged or problematic to save.
+Tooth extraction might sound intimidating, but it’s actually a common, safe dental procedure that can protect your oral health when a tooth is too damaged or problematic to save.

-At Every Smile Dental, we prioritise preserving your natural teeth, but when extraction becomes necessary, we ensure the process is safe, gentle, and as comfortable as possible.
+At Every Smile Dental, we always prioritise preserving your natural teeth first.
+But when extraction becomes necessary, we make the process gentle, precise, and as comfortable as possible.

-This guide will walk you through why a tooth might need to be removed, what to expect during the procedure, and how to care for your mouth afterward.
+This guide explains why a tooth might need removal, what to expect during the procedure, and how to care for your mouth afterward.

 Why Would a Tooth Need to Be Extracted?